sBuiltaJr/imageGenSD/README.md

 the single profile will be shown.
 Otherwise, a dropdown list of profiles will be displayed.
 Selecting a specific profile will cause it to be posted to the channel and the dropdown re-posted.

+If `rarity` is specified, the command will filter the results provided by the selected rarity.

+If `user` is specified, the command will only look for profiles that user owns.
+If `user` is not specified, the command will look for profiles that the user that initiated the command owns.

 The dropdown also has `next`, `back`, and `cancel` options.
 The dropdown will deactivate after 100 seconds of inactivity or if the `cancel` option is chosen.